JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 Now we are confident, the Azure function and trigger are available.

-## Receiving telemetry in the Azure Function
+## Receiving broken machines information in the Azure Function

 By now, the full chain of Azure services is set up.
-Telemetry from The Things Network node is passed by the bridge (or the test UWP app) to the Azure IoT Hub (as seen in one of the two explorers).
+Telemetry from The Things Network node is passed by the test UWP app to the Azure IoT Hub (as seen in your explorer).
 Azure Stream Analytics passes a cumulation of the fault states to the Azure Function using an Azure Event Hub.

-So, if your UWP is put into a faulty state, telemetry will start arriving in the 'Logs' panel.
+So, if your device is put into a faulty state (use the break down button) while messages are sent, telemetry will start arriving in the 'Logs' panel, within a few minutes.

 ### Sending UWP app faults